brunosalgueiro/workflow-guide/README.md

 **Second reason:**

 Not only have a code style guide, but relevant informations about my Workflow.
-Thus I always keep the same logic process and can initiate the development of my projects without any questions when making a scaffolding, building process, automation rotines, unit testing and others tasks.
+Thus I always keep the same logic process and can initiate the development of my projects without any questions when making a scaffolding, building process, automation routines, unit testing and others tasks.

 **This guide consist with four parts:** :ghost: